Hosting and bandwidth provided by MacAce.net.

 The original iPhone, iPhone 3G and iPhone 3GS system interface uses Helvetica.
 As first noted by the always excellent DaringFireball, the iPhone 4 and later models use a subtly revised font called "Helvetica Neue."
 DaringFireball also notes that this change is related to the iPhone 4 display and older iPhone models running iOS 4 or later still use Helvetica as the system font.

-When running iOS 7, all iPhone models use Helvetica Ultra Light or Helvetica Light.
+When running iOS 7 or iOS 8, all iPhone models use Helvetica Ultra Light or Helvetica Light.

 iPod models released prior to the iPhone use either Chicago, Espy Sans, or Myriad and use Helvetica after the release of the iPhone.